top of page

 Day 3

 Begin your day with "The Queen of Toast," a whimsical breakfast inspired by Wonderland’s most notorious monarch.
-Then, dive into Oxford’s literary heart with a visit to the Bodleian Library—one of the oldest and most treasured book collections in the world.
+Wander the halls on a guided tour of the Ashmolean Museum, home to priceless artifacts and artistic treasures that echo centuries of cultural influence.

 Later, indulge in "The Mad Hatter’s Tea," a themed afternoon tea full of playful charm and storytelling delights.
 The evening is yours to enjoy at leisure, with a free dinner and time to explore Oxford’s vibrant culinary scene or relax at your college.